-Although androgens are typically referred to as “male hormones,” women make these as well – only in much smaller amounts.
-In PCOS, however, these androgenic hormones become elevated, and are responsible for male traits such as male-pattern baldness, hirsutism, and acne.
-Theses high androgen levels prevent ovulation, leading to irregular menstrual cycles and even infertility.
+Although androgens are typically referred to as “male hormones,” women make them as well, only in much smaller amounts.
+In women with PCOS, these androgenic hormones are elevated, and are responsible for male traits such as male-pattern baldness, hirsutism, and acne.
+High androgen levels also prevent ovulation, leading to irregular menstrual cycles and even infertility.

 - Weight gain or an inability to lose weight

 - Thinning hair or hirsutism, a condition of hair growth on the face, chest, back or stomach

 - Acne that isn’t just on the face, but includes the chest and upper back

 - Skin tags and darkening of the skin

 - Polycystic ovaries that may be enlarged, with cysts on the outer edges, leading to possible ovarian dysfunction

 Early diagnosis and proper treatment is critical because women with PCOS may eventually suffer from diabetes, heart disease, reproductive disorders, and possibly mental-health disorders.
 These long-term health problems are associated with PCOS.